AnthusAI/gatsby-citation-manager/README.md

 ## Citation parameters

-The CitationData interface defines the structure of the data that you can pass to the <Citation> component.
+The `CitationData` interface defines the structure of the data that you can pass to the `<Citation>` component.
 Here's a breakdown of each property:

-- id: An optional unique identifier for the citation.
+- `id`: An optional unique identifier for the citation.
-- type: The type of the source being cited.
-This could be "book", "article-journal", "webpage", etc.
+- `type`: The type of the source being cited.
+This could be 'book', 'article-journal', 'webpage', etc.
-- title: The title of the source.
+- `title`: The title of the source.
-- URL: The URL of the source, if applicable.
+- `URL`: The URL of the source, if applicable.
-- accessed: The date the source was accessed.
-This should be an object with a 'date-parts' property, which is an array of arrays.
+- `accessed`: The date the source was accessed.
+This should be an object with a `date-parts`` property, which is an array of arrays.
 Each inner array represents a date, with the year, month, and day in that order.
-- author: An array of objects representing the authors of the source.
+- `author`: An array of objects representing the authors of the source.
 Each object should have a family property for the author's family name and a given property for the author's given name.
-- 'container-title': The title of the container holding the source.
+- `container-title`: The title of the container holding the source.
 For example, for a journal article, this would be the title of the journal.
-- issued: The date the source was issued or published.
+- `issued`: The date the source was issued or published.
 This is formatted the same way as the accessed property.
-- keywords: An array of keywords related to the source.
+- `keywords`: An array of keywords related to the source.

 Here's an example of how you might use these properties to create a citation for a journal article with multiple authors: